Nikita Simonyan: Managerial career

 After retiring from football as a player, Simonyan became the manager and head coach of Spartak Moscow in 1960.
-After Simonyan and Spartak won the 1965 Soviet Cup, Simonyan stopped managing the club.
+After he and Spartak won the 1965 Soviet Cup, Simonyan stopped managing the club.
 He started managing Spartak again in 1967.
 Spartak made it to the Top League finals again in 1968 but did not win.
 The club won the 1969 Soviet Top League, their second Top League title with Simonyan as head coach and manager.
 Simonyan and Spartak won the 1971 Soviet Cup.
 Simonyan stopped managing Spartak for good in 1972.

-Simonyan, an Armenian himself, began managing and coaching Armenian club FC Ararat Yerevan in 1973.
+Simonyan, an Armenian himself, began managing and coaching Armenian club Ararat Yerevan in 1973.
 He led the club to victory at 1973 Soviet Top League.
 Ararat Yerevan won the 1973 Soviet Cup as well that year.
 Under Simonyan, the club won its first Soviet titles.
 Simonyan stopped leading the club in 1974.
 He came back to Ararat Yerevan in 1984 and stopped managing for good in 1985.